 ^{} Always keep within the limits of your own set in this March or Promenade.
-The last couple in line of march, may march round with the others, or stand still;-separating sufficiently to allow the other couples to march behind and between them.
+The last couple in line of march, may march round with the others, or stand still-separating sufficiently to allow the other couples to march behind and between them.
+Or, instead of turning outward, the leading couple may march down the middle and up again-the others following.